Calgary Outdoor Club +More - Volunteers

 |Event Coordinator (Since April 2005)|

 Marcel joined the COC in May of 2004 and enjoys the new (and familiar) faces on events, and the positive atmosphere which makes participating in and organizing events so easy.
-He coordinates hikes, scrambles, backpacking and car camping during the summer, and in the winter organizes some snowshoe trips.
-Marcel’s trips are usually rated moderate to difficult and are often best suited to the more fit and experienced participant.
+He coordinates hikes, scrambles, and backpacking.

 See Upcoming Events or Past Events being coordinated by Marcel B.